5 of the simplest, most tax-efficient ways to distribute wealth to your family

-So, if you have surplus wealth, making significant gifts before you die can benefit your family at a time when they most need help…
+If you have surplus wealth, making significant gifts before you die can benefit your family at a time when they most need help.

-Here are 5 steps to distributing your wealth fairly and tax efficiently...
+On that note, here are 5 more ways to distribute your wealth fairly and tax efficiently...

 #1.
-Work out how much you can afford to give away
+Determine how much you can afford to give away

 This will determine how much you can reasonably afford to give away now.

-It will add up your outgoings, make an allowance for inflation, and consider money you could need for emergencies or even luxuries.
+It will add up your outgoings, make an allowance for inflation, and consider money you might need for emergencies or even luxuries.

-It should also ensure you have a strategy to pay for care in your own home or in a care home.
+It should also ensure you have a strategy to pay for care in your later life as often these are costs that go unaccounted for.

-At the end of the process, you will know exactly how much you can afford to give away.
+At the end of the process, you'll know exactly how much you can afford to give away.

 The best time to plan a distribution strategy is as early as possible.

 #3.
-Who should benefit, and by how much?
+Decide who should benefit and by how much